a1eko/mix/INSTALL.md

 Get the CRUX ports and build the rest of the system.
 Ports can be copied to `/usr/packages` without the leading subdirectories `core/`, `opt/` etc. Use `*.mix` files from `mix/sources/` for building optional packages in proper order.
-Be careful with toolchain packages, i.e. *binutils*, *gcc*, *glibc*, and *linux-headers* don't need to be upgraded.
+Be careful with toolchain packages: *binutils*, *gcc*, *glibc*, and *linux-headers* don't need to be upgraded.
+CRUX package *filesystem* also installs only once.
 Often *perl* is difficult to upgrade too and it is better to keep the installation version of it.
 MiX packages from the `mix/ports/` directory should replace corresponding CRUX ports.
 It is recommended to overwrite them in `/usr/packages` to avoid confusion.
 MiX and CRUX packages are to be upgraded regularly to keep the system up-to-date.

 Alexander Kozlov <akozlov@kth.se>